Research

 Please browse below our current research trials.
 Should you wish to enquire about a specific trial, take note of the trial's unique protocol number and contact us using the contact form under the list of trials.
 To explore Ramsay Health Care's broader research efforts please visit Ramsay Research.

-Depression, Bipolar Disorder, Schizophrenia
+Depression, Bipolar Disorder, Anxiety

 The Candesartan Adjunctive Bipolar Depression Trial - CADET: A double-blind, randomised, placebo-controlled trial